Louisiana Maritime Academy

 Aligned with Federal Maritime Priorities

-- Revitalizing American shipbuilding and maritime capacity
+- Revitalizing American shipbuilding and maritime transportation infrastructure

 Realizing a Vision

-- National economic security
+- Supporting national economic and energy security

 Conclusion